aws/aws-sam-cli/designs/intrinsics_design.md

 ### AWS::Partition

-This is resource specific and seperates regions like US and China into subgroups.
+This is resource specific and separates regions like US and China into subgroups.
 This will be found in a large dictionary.

 ### AWS::REGION

 This property will first be attempted to be read from the environment settings.
-If it’s not there, it becomes randomly chosen from the list of regions.
+Otherwise, It will use the default region.

 ### AWS::StackId

-This will be a static id used for local settings.
+This will be a stack id from the __DEFAULT_PSEUDO_PARAM_VALUES.

 ### AWS::StackName

-This will be a static id used for local settings.
+This will be a stack name from the __DEFAULT_PSEUDO_PARAM_VALUES.

 ### AWS::URLSuffix